EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

     See [Open OnDemand tips](tips.md) for tips and troubleshooting relating to relating to requesting resources and job queues.

-When a job is submitted, a runtime is also requested, in addition to resources.
+When a job is submitted, a runtime is also requested.
 If a job takes longer than this runtime, then it is cancelled.

 !!!
 Warning